I Built Ten Games.

 GALLERIA

 A point-and-click mystery set in a half-forgotten 90s mall.
 Explore dim corridors across two timelines β€” NOW and THEN β€” collecting artifacts and piecing together what happened to Elena.
-Ambient audio, inventory puzzles, and the specific melancholy of an Arby's that should have closed but didn't.
+Ambient audio, inventory puzzles, layaway slips, and the specific melancholy of an Arby's that should have closed but didn't.
+Ships with a full retro instruction manual.

 βš”οΈ